moise-mulungu/mixed-react-projects/project-info/teamdm/teamdm.md

 * when you complete a task, put (done) or (partial - explain what's left to do)
 * focus mostly on Joy of React
   * start collecting snippets in the src/utils directory when you see new JS and React techniques
+    * JS techniques
   * as you read, I'd like you to make a React vocabulary list in tech/react/vocabulary/index.md - this will be very helpful for both of us.
 * set up GitHub notifications in Slack to a #GitHub channel
-* find out what "liveServer" means when it is in the .vscode/settings.json
+* (done) find out what "liveServer" means when it is in the .vscode/settings.json
     - (liveServer.settings.port: Customize Port Number of your Live Server.
 If you want random port number, set it as 0.[Default value is 5500.]).
 I still do not know how did this land in the project, here is its source https://ritwickdey.github.io/vscode-live-server/docs/settings.html
     - ok, good job, I don't think it will hurt to leave it there.
 Leave a comment in the .vscode/settings.json saying that it wasn't added manually by us, and add your above summary to the comment also.

 * (done) the change in package.json nextjs version from 'latest' to 12.1.6.
-DM: I think I may have told you to do this
+DM: I think I may have told you to do this32
 * read about: nextjs 'next/head'
-  - next/head is a NextJs module that imports <Head> from, a built-in component in ReactJs that allows to modify the metadata of the page(<head>). source: https://nextjs.org/learn/basics/assets-metadata-css/metadata
+  - howtohtml: next/head is a NextJs module that imports <Head> from, a built-in component in ReactJs that allows to modify the metadata of the page(<head>). source: https://nextjs.org/learn/basics/assets-metadata-css/metadata
   - great, put this as a comment above the next/head import in src/pages/portfolio/index.jsx

 * read ./training.md